 Images and Illustrations

-Illustrations should be in JPG, EPS, TIFF or GIF formats as produced by the camera at a minimal resolution of 300 dpi (typically a 2 mega pixel or better camera for 10x15 cm image).
+Illustrations should be in JPG, EPS, TIFF or GIF formats produced by the camera at a minimum resolution of 300 dpi (typically a 2 megapixel or better camera for 10x15 cm image).
 Do not correct colour or contrasts as our printer will do that.
 Do not include text or captions in the image.
-If you need to crop the picture ensure that you save with the highest quality (lowest compression).
-Do not scan art or reduce the resolution of the photos unless you indicate in the cover letter that you have done so and will also be forwarding high resolution copies on either CD or as camera ready art.
+If you need to crop the picture, ensure that you save with the highest quality (lowest compression).
+Do not scan art or reduce the photos' resolution unless you indicate in the cover letter that you have done so and will also be forwarding high-resolution copies on either CD or as camera-ready art.